Since I Left You: Style and themes

 Since I Left You was originally developed to be a concept album.
 Chater described its initial theme as a love story, "an international search for love from country to country.
 The idea of a guy following a girl around the world and always being one port behind.
 And that was just because we had all these records from all over the world, and we'd like to use all that stuff."
-The concept album idea was abandoned when the group felt they should not make their themes too obvious.
-The album's sound was in response to dance music at that time, that Chater felt was "about big drums, big production: think of a record like the Chemical Brothers "Block Rockin' Beats", with those amazing drums, and how huge those records sounded".
-The Avalanches felt their early music could not compare to that sound and desired a recording with less bass that was influenced by 1960s music such as the Beach Boys and Phil Spector.
+The idea was ultimately abandoned when the group felt they should not make their themes too obvious.
+The album's sound was in response to dance music at that time, that Chater felt was "about big drums, big production: think of a record like the Chemical Brothers' 'Block Rockin' Beats', with those amazing drums, and how huge those records sounded".
+The group felt their early music could not compare to that sound and desired a recording with less bass that was influenced by 1960s music such as the Beach Boys and Phil Spector.